CreateWithTerence/WealthWiseBank/README.md

-# WealthWiseBank
-It is a frontend template designed to provide a user-friendly and visually appealing interface for a banking application.

 # WealthWise Bank - Banking App Template

 This repository contains the HTML and CSS code for the WealthWise Bank banking app template.
 It is a frontend template designed to provide a user-friendly and visually appealing interface for a banking application.